“Trekking in Nepal 2020 Updates”

 Since Nepal is an underdeveloped country, tourism is one of the vital economic lifeline covering about 4% of country’s gross national product.

 As for employment, the tourism industry has covered more than 3.5% of the nation’s total work.
-And the impact done by the pandemic in the tourism industry is huge which is described below with details.
+And the impact done by the pandemic on the tourism industry is huge which is described below in detail.

 Impact of COVID-19 during trekking seasons